Editor’s Note: This article was originally published last year, in November, 2017.

 Based on the Tire and Rubber Association of Canada (TRAC) 2016 national survey, snow tire utilization has nearly doubled since 1998.
 At that time, 35% of Canadian drivers used winter tires, and by 2016, national usage had grown to 67.9%.

-However, a recent survey from Bridgestone Canada discovered that while more than 50% of Ontarians are planning to install winter tires this season, only 7% already have them installed (compared to 11% of Canadians in total).
-Which could spell trouble for days like today.
+However, a survey from Bridgestone Canada discovered that while more than 50% of Ontarians are planning to install winter tires this season, only 7% already have them installed (compared to 11% of Canadians in total).

 According to the same survey, 27% of Ontario residents say they don’t plan on installing winter tires this year at all.
 That said, 79% of Ontarians surveyed admitted that they drive more cautiously in winter weather, making them the most cautious winter drivers in the country.